San Leonardo, Borgomanero: Architecture

-The oratory, which is the only remaining building of the primitive village of San Leonardo, is a prime example of the architectural style called "Romanesque" which prevailed in the northern Italy in the period from the end of the first millennium until the XIII century, that is, after the Byzantine style and before the advent of the Gothic and the Renaissance: a sober, essential and massive style.
+The oratory, which is the only remaining building of the primitive village of San Leonardo, is a prime example of the architectural style called "Romanesque" which prevailed in northern Italy in the period from the end of the first millennium until the XIII century, that is, after the Byzantine style and before the advent of the Gothic and the Renaissance: a sober, essential and massive style.

 The plan of the church is simple but the coverage of the nave with a cross vault shows the importance of San Leonardo in a village that was acquiring greater political and economic importance in the period in which the church was built.
-The church had also a strategic position at the crossroads between "Via Francisca" (the road that from Novara leads to the Sempione pass and France) and the one that from Turin and Vercelli leads to Lake Maggiore and from there to Swtizerland and Germany.
+The church had also a strategic position at the crossroads between "Via Francisca" (the road that from Novara leads to the Sempione pass and France) and the one that from Turin and Vercelli leads to Lake Maggiore and from there to Switzerland and Germany.

-The oratory has single nave of about 12x7m, divided into three rectangular bays and covered by a cross vault whose ashlars are still preserved inside and the buttresses outside.
-It has a semicircular apse to the east, with two doubled-splayed window.The façade is gabled, in square blocks of stone, with a door surmounted by a lunette and a small cross-shaped window.
+The oratory has a single nave of about 12x7m, divided into three rectangular bays and covered by a cross vault whose ashlars are still preserved inside and the buttresses outside.
+It has a semicircular apse to the east, with two doubled-splayed windows.
+The façade is gabled, in square blocks of stone, with a door surmounted by a lunette and a small cross-shaped window.
 The roof was of stone, of which a trace still exists in the apse area.
 The side walls are made of small pebbles arranged irregularly and only in small fish-spike sections.